Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 My first thought when I arrived is that it didn’t seem so “local” to me; there was actually a higher concentration of foreign faces than any of the other night markets on this list.
 But my wife explained to me that it’s not the crowd or vibe that’s traditional, it’s the food itself.
 Here you can find classic dishes with recipes that haven’t changed in decades, the way older Taiwanese remember and love them.

 There’s a cluster of especially famous ones roughly in the middle of the night market, which runs along Linjiang street from the entrance on Tonghua street east to Keelung road.
 The market also spills a hundred meters or so west of Tonghua street entrance, up some side lanes, and there are lots of restaurants on Tonghua street itself.

-Just up the same alley (Tonghua street lane 39 alley 50), you can also find a very traditional Chinese herbal soup called si shen tang, with lots of animal innards on display.
-Further up on the same side is a popular traditional desert shop (御品元冰火湯圓) that specializes in binghuo (“frozen fire”) tangyuan, gooey boiled rice balls filled with peanut or sesame paste served atop shaved ice.
+Just up Tonghua street lane 39 alley 50, there’s a very traditional Chinese herbal soup called si shen tang, with lots of animal innards on display.
+Further up on the same side is a popular and 2019 Michelin recognized dessert shop called Yu Pin Yuan Iced and Hot Tangyuan (御品元冰火湯圓) that specializes in binghuo (“frozen fire”) tangyuan, gooey boiled rice balls filled with peanut or sesame paste served atop shaved ice.